 “Geothermal Energy on the Triolet Campus.
-Renewable energy right under our feet!”
+Renewable Energy Right Under Our Feet!”

-• Category: Panel Discussion
+• Category: Conference and Panel Discussion

 • Dates: May 17, 2024

-• Schedule: From 1:00 PM to 2:00 PM
+• Schedule: From 1:00 p.m. to 2:00 p.m.

 • Location: Triolet Campus - Lecture Hall 36.02 - Building 36 - Rue du Truel, 34090 Montpellier

-As part of the 6th edition of National Geology Days, organized by the Geological Society of France.
+As part of the 6th edition of the National Geology Days, organized by the Geological Society of France.

 By Roger SOLIVA and Michel SÉRANNE, geologists at Géosciences Montpellier (CNRS, University of Montpellier).

 Geothermal energy is a renewable, sustainable, carbon-free energy source.
-A wide variety of processes utilize the temperature difference between the subsurface and the surface to generate heat or cooling; however, all depend on the geothermal gradient, which is determined by the local geological structure.
+A wide variety of processes use the temperature difference between the subsurface and the surface to generate heat or cooling; however, all of them depend on the geothermal gradient, which is determined by the local geological structure.
 Around Montpellier, hot springs indicate thermal anomalies near the surface, which can be explained by the local geology.
 We will present the geothermal potential of the Triolet Campus (Montpellier), where a former 160-meter borehole produces water at 30°C. This anomaly results from deep water rising through a layer of limestone trapped between impermeable formations.
 Understanding the physical and hydrogeological properties of this structure would allow for a precise assessment of the geothermal energy resource, which could contribute to the energy mix of local infrastructure.
 This is what the ThermoTrio scientific project aims to validate.

 Admission is free.

-Receive a weekly summary of the UM calendar
+Receive aUM summary of theUM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.
+* By entering your email address, you agree to receive a weekly summary of theUM calendarUM email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by using the unsubscribe linkor by contacting us via email.